Neural canonical transformations for vibrational spectra of molecules: Method

 The wavefunctions associated with the vibrational Hamiltonian are denoted by $| \Psi_n\rangle$, where the index $n$ distinct energy levels, and notably, $n=0$ identifies the ground state.
 These eigenstates constitute a set of orthogonal many-body states, with each state corresponding to an eigenvalue $E_n = \langle \Psi_n |H| \Psi_n \rangle$.
 To compute these wavefunctions using the variational method, choosing a good parameterization is crucial.
-A natural approach involves applying a unitary transformation to the non-interacting reference states $| \Psi_n\rangle = U| \Phi_n\rangle$, which are the wavefunctions for $D$-dimensional harmonic oscillators.
-This canonical transformation is realized via a parameterized and learnable bijection that maps the normal coordinates $\bm{x}$ to a set of new coordinates $\bm{z}$ in $D$-dimensional space, i.e., the normalizing flow~\cite{dinh2014nice,germain2015made,rezende2016variational,dinh2016density,papamakarios2019neural,papamakarios2021normalizing,saleh2023computing,wang2018generatemodels}, $f: \bm{x} \rightarrow \bm{z}$, and the associated parameters of this transformation are denoted as $\bm{\theta}$.
+A natural approach involves applying a unitary transformation $U$ to the non-interacting reference states $| \Phi_n\rangle$, which are the wavefunctions for $D$-dimensional harmonic oscillators.
+We can use the normalizing flow~\cite{dinh2014nice,germain2015made,rezende2016variational,dinh2016density,papamakarios2019neural,papamakarios2021normalizing,saleh2023computing,wang2018generatemodels} to make a bijection between these two set of wavefunctions.
+It can be realized via a parameterized and learnable bijection that maps the normal coordinates $\bm{x}$ to a set of new coordinates $\bm{z}$ in $D$-dimensional space, which can be understood as a smooth, reversible function $\bm{z} = f_{\bm{\theta}}(\bm{x})$ and $\bm{x} = f^{-1}_{\bm{\theta}}(\bm{z})$.
+Typically, the function $f$ is composed of neural networks, and the associated parameters in the networks are denoted as $\bm{\theta}$.
 The normalizing flow serves as an elaboration of the backflow transformation through the application of invertible neural networks, offering a modern approach to handling transformations.
-The many-body wavefunction is then articulated as follows~\cite{xie2022abinitio,xie2023mstar,xie2023deep,saleh2023computing}:

-where $\Psi_{n}(\bm{x}) = \langle \bm{x}| \Psi_n \rangle$, and $\Phi_{n}(\bm{z})= \langle \bm{z}| \Phi_n \rangle$.
-Here, the variational wavefunction is dependent on parameters $\Psi_{n}(\bm{\theta},\bm{x})=U(\bm{\theta})\Phi_{n}(\bm{z})$, where the parameters $\bm{\theta}$ are typically omitted for brevity in Eq.~(\ref{Eq:wavefunction}).
-For more detailed information on the basis states, please refer to Appendix \ref{sec:basisstate}.
-We also represent a normalizing flow from a complex distribution to a simple distribution in FIG. \ref{Fig:Flow}, which shows that the flow establishes a bijection between two distinct distributions without changing the topological structure~\cite{papamakarios2021normalizing}, i.e. the number of nodes in the wavefunction.
+We also represent a normalizing flow from a complex distribution to a simple Gaussian distribution in FIG. \ref{Fig:Flow}, which shows that the flow establishes a bijection between two distinct distributions.
+The many-body wavefunctions are then articulated as follows~\cite{xie2022abinitio,xie2023mstar,xie2023deep,saleh2023computing}: